Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[wulf2k](https://github.com/Wulf2k)** Original author of the target script and various other contributions

 # Change Log
+### Beta 0.8.6.0
+* Updated to work with Elden Ring DLC.

+* Added DLC Items and Graces.
+Item event flags are not working yet for DLC items, sorry (this includes maps).

+* Fixed Debug Tool hooking the wrong program.

+* Added DLC Params as blank params.
+Needs updating.

+* Event flags and more bug fixes coming soon.

 ### Beta 0.8.5.3
 * Updated BuddyParam thanks to Philiquaz